If you’re thinking about studying a science degree but aren’t sure which one to choose, you’re not alone!

 Broader career opportunities: A great option if you’re considering postgraduate medicine, research, public health, or nutrition.
 It also offers wide possibilities within the biotechnology and life sciences industries.

-- Graduate entry pathways: Human Biosciences students can also apply for graduate medicine programmes, as well as a range of other postgraduate opportunities in healthcare, science and research.
+- Graduate entry pathways: Human Biosciences students can also apply for graduate medicine programmes, the NHS scientist training programme, as well as a range of other postgraduate opportunities in healthcare, science and research.

 -